Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Discussion

 \subsection{Underdamped DHOs: QPOs and Oscillatory DHOs}

-In Section~\ref{sec:results}, we omitted QPOs and oscillatory DHOs from comparing DHO features with the physical properties of our quasars because of their low classification accuracy (see Table~\ref{tab:dho_class}).
+In Section~\ref{sec:results}, we omitted QPOs and oscillatory DHOs from comparing DHO features with the \editone{derived} physical properties of our quasars because of their low classification precision (see Table~\ref{tab:dho_class}).
 However, both subclasses exhibit interesting signatures that can be expected from real physical systems.

 As the name suggests, QPOs vary quasi-periodically (see the simulated light curves in Figure~\ref{fig:best_fit_dist}).
-Such signals in quasars might be expected from super-massive black hole binaries orbiting each other closely and appearing as a single point source in the image \citep{smbhb1980}.
+Such signals in quasars might be expected from super-massive black hole binaries orbiting each other closely and appearing as a single point source in the image \citep{Begelman1980}.
 SMBH binaries are expected to emit low-frequency gravitational waves when they merge.
-QPOs are most likely candidates from those systems and therefore will provide a large pool of potential sources for current and future low-frequency gravitational wave projects \citep{ppta2013, nanograv2013, LISA2017}.
+QPOs are most likely candidates for those systems and therefore will provide a large pool of potential sources for current and future low-frequency gravitational wave projects \citep{ppta2013, nanograv2013, LISA2017}. \editone{At the same time, persistent quasi-periodic oscillations can also be expected from single SMBHs where the inner accretion flow is geometrically thick and undergoes Lense–Thirring precession~\citep{ingram2009, graham2015}.}

 Oscillatory DHOs feature larger \tauperturb\ and smaller \sigmanoise\ compared to overdamped DHOs~(see the top right panel of Figure~\ref{fig:best_fit_dist}).
-If most of the variability in overdamped DHOs can be attributed to X-ray reprocessing (which will be discussed further in Section~\ref{subsec:discuss_amp}), then the variability revealed in oscillatory DHOs might originate from the local accretion disk.
-More specifically, the larger \tauperturb~and smaller \sigmanoise\ could be interpreted as characteristics of a perturbation mechanism different than X-ray illumination, e.g., changes in the mass accretion rate, which might feature a longer characteristic perturbation timescale and a smaller amplitude \citep{perayra2006, liu2008}.
+If most of the variability in overdamped DHOs can be attributed to X-ray reprocessing (which will be discussed further in Section~\ref{subsec:discuss_amp}), then the variability revealed in oscillatory DHOs might originate in the local accretion disk.
+More specifically, the larger \tauperturb~and smaller \sigmanoise\ could be interpreted as characteristics of a perturbation mechanism different than X-ray illumination, e.g., changes in the mass accretion rate, which might features a longer characteristic perturbation timescale (\tauperturb) and a smaller short-term variability amplitude (\sigmanoise) \citep{Pereyra2006, li2008, Arevalo2008}.
 Such variability signatures can be expected from quasars with extremely high \lledd~where the radiation from the X-ray corona is weak relative to the intrinsic radiation from the disk \citep{kubota2018} or blocked by a puffed up inner disk (see Figure 15 from \citet{leighly2004} or Figure 18 from \citet{luo2015} for a reference), both would lead to little or no X-ray reprocessing.